Mood boards for Branding and Product Design

 STEP 01: Pick your medium

-The first step to creating a mood board is to pick what medium you should use.
-Essentially you can choose between creating a digital mood board or a physical one.
-It’s up to you to choose if you want to just search images from the internet or grab some books and magazines and putting them on a foam board.
-Doing an online image search an assemble them digitally is easier than ever using sites like Pinterest.
-But you can also create a more tactile experience with a physical mood board that allows you to mix your media and push yourself creatively.
+The first step to creating a mood board is to pick a medium, either a digital or a physical one.
+It’s up to you to choose if you want to search for images using the internet or using some books and magazines.
+On the one hand, doing an online image search and assemble them digitally is easier than ever using websites like Pinterest.
+On the other hand, you can achieve a more tactile experience with a physical mood board that allows you to mix your media and push yourself creatively.

 STEP 02: Research

-In order to build a mood board, you need to first gather as many elements as you can find that represents your brand.
-Think about photos, colors, letters, textures, or patterns.
-Any image or material that conveys brand emotions.
+To build your mood board, you need first to gather as many elements as you can find that represents your brand’s identity.
+Search for photos, colours, letters, textures, or any patterns that might fit your brand.
 This means that every time an element looks like it can communicate your brand in any way, save it.
-It’s fine to start with more items, the editing part will come later.
+It’s fine to start with quite a few items; the editing part will come later.

 STEP 03: Curate your board

-When you reach this step you should have a wide collection of elements from your research.
-So, now it’s time to start editing.
-Too much imagery can be confusing so the goal is to sort through what you’ve collected and start narrowing down items.
-The final selection should be the materials that most strongly communicate your brand.Try to identify any key trends or specific styles among the groups of elements you’ve selected.
-And once you’ve identified your trends, choose the strongest images to use for your mood board.
-This means to eliminate any element that doesn’t make sense among the rest or doesn’t fit in any of the trends you’ve identified.
+When you reach this step, you should have a wide collection of elements from the previous step.
+Now it’s time to start editing.
+Too much imagery can be confusing, so the goal is to sort through what you’ve gathered and start narrowing down items.
+The final selection should be only materials that strongly communicate your brand’s identity.

 STEP 04: Organize the materials